wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-perforated-page.markdown

 allocated, if it is to be mapped by multiple different processes.
 The last purpose is that 2MB pages can be mapped with a physical address layout which contains valid 4KB pages in the 2MB physical range.
-As long as virtual addresses that correspond to these valid pages are remapped as "holes", even a highly fragmented physical address layout could support
+As long as virtual addresses that correspond to these valid pages are remapped as "holes", even a highly fragmented physical address layout could support huge page mapping, eliminating the need of memory defragmentation.